Azadi Tower – The Symbol of Tehran

 Architecture of the Azadi Tower

-According to the architect's vision, the arch of the tower symbolises hands clasped in a prayerful gesture.
+According to the architect's vision, the arch of the tower symbolizes hands clasped in a prayerful gesture.
 The exterior is clad in 25,000 blocks of pristine white Isfahan marble, while the inner arch features a lattice design adorned with traditional Persian motifs.
 The Azadi Tower has nine stripes on each side and nine windows at its peak.
-The square surrounding the tower spans 68,000 square metres and is laid out in a complex geometric pattern of pathways, lawns, and fountains.
+The square surrounding the tower spans 68,000 square meters and is laid out in a complex geometric pattern of pathways, laws, and fountains.

 The Azadi Tower as the Freedom Tower